 A DC Generator is an electrical device that converts mechanical energy into electrical energy.
 It mainly consists of three main parts, the magnetic field system, armature, commutator, and brush gear.
 The other essential components of a DC Generator are a magnetic field and yoke, pole shoes, field coil, exciting coils, armature core and windings, brushes, end housings, bearings, etc. The diagram of the essential parts of a four-pole DC Generator or DC Machine is shown below

 - Field coil or Exciting Coils

 Pole core and pole shoe

 The Pole Core and Pole Shoes are fixed to the magnetic frame or yoke by bolts.
 Since the poles, project inwards they are called salient poles.
 Each pole core has a curved surface.
 Usually, the pole core and shoes are made of thin cast steel or wrought iron laminations riveted together under hydraulic pressure.
 The poles are laminated to reduce the Eddy Current loss.
-The poles core serves the following purposes given below.
+The pole core serves the following purposes given below.